 Wormsloe Historic Site Isle of Hope’s main attraction, its entrance located a mile outside of the town, is Wormsloe.
 This colonial-era plantation, with tabby ruins, nature trails and historical exhibits, is managed by the state as a Historic Site.
 One of Wormsloe’s more notable features is its mile-long avenue of live oaks, which make a beautiful and dramatic entrance to the former plantation grounds.

-Wormsloe is open Tuesday-Sunday, 9am-5pm.
+Wormsloe is open daily, 9am-5pm.
 Adult admission is $10.
 More details

 Pin Point Heritage Museum Located in a former oyster canning factory 10-15 minutes from Isle of Hope is the small but interesting Pin Point Heritage Museum, which highlights the history of the seafood-processing community of Pin Point through oral histories, fishing craft demonstrations and other exhibits.
 The museum is open Thursday-Saturday, 9am-5pm.
 Adult admission is $8.